fernando-mc/fernandomc.com/content/reading-list.md

 - Norse Mythology
 - The Adventures of Oliver Twist
-- A People's History of the United States
 - The Unreal and the Real: Vol. 1 Where on Earth

 **Read in 2018**